TiVo/terraform-provider-splunk-itsi/docs/resources/kpi_threshold_template.md

 - `metric_field` (String) Thresholding field from the search.
 - `render_boundary_max` (Number) Upper bound value to use to render the graph for the thresholds.
 - `render_boundary_min` (Number) Lower bound value to use to render the graph for the thresholds.
-- `search` (String) Generated search used to compute the thresholds for this KPI.
 - `threshold_levels` (Block Set) (see [below for nested schema](#nestedblock--time_variate_thresholds_specification--policies--aggregate_thresholds--threshold_levels))

 <a id="nestedblock--time_variate_thresholds_specification--policies--aggregate_thresholds--threshold_levels"></a>